 IPVanish incorporates robust encryption standards, which means prying eyes such as the NSA and hackers are kept at a distance.
 It uses 256-bit encryption on the OpenVPN protocol by default, SHA512 authentication, and a DHE-RSA 2,048-bit key exchange with perfect forward secrecy.

 There’s an internet kill switch embedded within the system architecture, which means traffic will be temporarily halted if the connection drops out of the blue.
-Servers are optimized for speed, stability, and security – with over 850 of them spread across 60 countries, including 62 in the UK.
+Servers are optimized for speed, stability, and security – with over 1,300 of them spread across 75 worldwide city locations, including 89 servers in the UK.

 IPVanish is an excellent choice for Kodi because it allows users to download the Android APK directly to their device.
 The interface is also remote control friendly for Kodi devices that lack a keyboard and mouse.
 It is also an easy VPN to install on Amazon’s Fire Stick.